 Odontonema strictum is native to Mexico and Central America.
 It grows very well in the garden and attracts birds and butterflies.
-It likes to grow in bright light, even full sun with shade during the hottest part of the day.
-Once it has settled, it does not require a great deal of water.
+It likes to grow in full sun, and once settled, it does not require a great deal of water.
 It grows easily from cuttings.
+Updated 12/9/2018

 Ophiopogon juburan Variegata

 Ophiopogon juburan variegata is most attractive and thrives in the garden.
 The plant grows in sun or shade, and is drought tolerant.

 Optunia, native only to the Americas, imported to Europe during the 1500s and Australia in the 18th century, fast became an invasive weed, eventually covering over 1,500 square miles of farming land per year.
 The Australian government tried many ways to contain this menace, mechanical removal and chemicals all failed.
 The moth Cactoblastic cactorum from South America whose larvae eat the prickly pear was introduced in 1925, and was successful in combating the problem.
 Up dated 12/9/2018

 Opuntia microdasys, Latin “microdasys” meaning small and shaggy, may also become invasive in the garden.
 This plant needs careful handling; instead it has no spines, instead yellow ‘glochids’ (mounds of prickles), finer than the human hair, that are lethal once they penetrate the skin.
 Opuntia microdasys, is easy to grow, needing only poor well drained soil and full sun.